BrankoVukmirovic/Ally-Py-docs/plugin-guide/models.rst

 Associating and Extending Models
 =====================================

 Associating two models implies that one model contains a reference to another model.
-This requires modifcation of that model's API and meta functions.
+This requires modification of that model's API and meta functions.

-..
-TODO:: [SW] Not sure how the 00 plugin works with these last two plugin examples
-..
-TODO:: [SW] Also, why example not sample, and why alter the directory structure, ie example/user/api

-..
-        The association of two models means that one model contains a reference(id) of another model the association can be optional or mandatory.
-The association of two models only require the modification of the models APIs and the meta's.
-We will use the last sample from "05 - sql alchemy support" chapter,

 To associate a UserType model to the User model we need to create an API and implementation for the UserType as we did for the User model in ``example.user.api.user_type.py``:

 .. code-block:: python